Tech billionaire surrenders Cambodian relics sold by indicted art dealer

 “For the Cambodian people, these lost treasures are of enormous importance,” said Bradley J. Gordon, legal adviser to the Ministry of Culture and Fine Arts.
 “Their return is expected to bring prosperity, serenity and pride to Cambodia.”

-While the complaint only identifies the person returning the art as a “collector,” Clark confirmed in an interview with the International Consortium of Investigative Journalists and The Washington Post that the pieces had been in his private collection.
+While the complaint identifies the person returning the art only as a “collector,” Clark confirmed in an interview with the International Consortium of Investigative Journalists and The Washington Post that the pieces had been in his private collection.
 A 2011 Latchford book also attributes eight relics that match photos of those now in federal custody to Clark’s collection.

 Clark, 77, said he paid Latchford roughly $35 million for the now-forfeited pieces, which came mostly from Cambodia.
 He said he had displayed them in a Miami Beach penthouse he owned for a few years before moving them to a Palm Beach storage unit, where they remained for more than a decade before he turned them over to authorities.